-Accounts Receivable
+(m) Accounts Receivable

-Accounts receivable are recorded only when the Society's right to consideration is unconditional (i.e., the contract is not cancellable).
+Accounts receivable are recorded only when the Society's right to consideration is unconditional (i.e., the contract is not usually cancellable).
 Accounts receivable are recorded at the invoiced amount and do not bear interest.
 The Society maintains an allowance for doubtful accounts for estimated losses.
 In establishing the allowance, management considers historical losses and past-due balances.
 ACS records accounts receivable and related contract liabilities (deferred revenue) for non-cancellable contracts with customers when there is a right to consideration.

-Deferred revenue as of December 31, 2020, is expected to be recognized in 2021.
-Deferred revenue as of December 31, 2019 was recognized as revenue in 2020.
+Deferred revenue as of December 31, 2021, is expected to be recognized in 2022 and in future years.
+Deferred revenue as of December 31, 2020, was recognized in 2021 and also will be in future years.